 Each code has a chant and an image.
-The images are deliberately unusual, but child-friendly, to help with memorisation.
+The images are deliberately unusual, but child friendly, to help with memorisation.
 The chant begins with the letter names (e.g. 'k', 'n').
-If your child has said the chant enough, just saying the letters should help them recall the rest of the chant.
+If students have said the chant enough, just saying the letters should help them recall the rest of the chant.
 This helps with memorisation.

-When learning codes, children will usually be more familiar with letter sounds than letter names.
+When learning codes, students will usually be more familiar with letter sounds than letter names.
 This can make saying the letter names at the start of the chant difficult at first.
-However, they should improve with practice.
+However, students should improve with practice.